-These fees are used to discourage equity release borrowers from paying off too much of their loan, thus reducing the interest the lenders can charge overall.
+These fees can be hefty5, and are used to discourage equity release borrowers from paying off too much of their loan and depriving lenders of future interest.

-Equity release plans are paid off by selling your house once you die or move into permanent care.
+Equity release plans are usually repaid by selling your house once you die or move into permanent care.

-Suppose your property is to form most of the inheritance you plan on leaving behind.
-In that case, equity release isn’t likely an option that’ll work for you.
+If your property is to form most of the inheritance you plan on leaving behind, equity release may not be the best option for you.

 A Real-World Example of an Equity Release Horror Story